nodejs/node/doc/api/fs.md

 On Windows, opening an existing hidden file using the `'w'` flag (either through `fs.open()` or `fs.writeFile()` or `fsPromises.open()`) will fail with `EPERM`.
 Existing hidden files can be opened for writing with the `'r+'` flag.

+All of the flags can be prepended with `'m'` to use a memory file mapping for accessing the file (for example `'max+'`).
+This is only available on Windows, on other operative systems `'m'` is ignored.

 A call to `fs.ftruncate()` or `filehandle.truncate()` can be used to reset the file contents.